milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 - Content Maps
 - The Editorial Calendar

-The key lesson I have found is that process and procedure does not stifle the creative process.
+The key lesson I have found is that process and procedure does not stifle the creativity.
 In fact being organised helps produce quality content.
 This is somewhat like how the brakes on a car can help make driving at fast speed safe and comfortable.

 ## Publishing Workflow
 Regardless of the type of content, Tilix uses a four stage workflow.
 This seems to work well for project managing most content creation jobs.